 I asked MacMillan what makes the Japanese language so appealing to him.

 "I love it.
 Beyond kotodama, it's a complex and playful language, full of opportunities for wordplay.
-You can have so much fun with homophones, associative words, makurakotoba, honka-dori [allusions to older poems], and utamakura [category of poetic works].
+You can have so much fun with homophones, associative words, makurakotoba, honka-dori [allusions to older poems], and utamakura [category of poetic words].
 They all work through 'association.'
 It's a language built on connections.
 Of course, English has this too, but it's different."

-He explains, "It's a 'super-translation' of the Hyakunin Isshu," he explains.
+MacMillan recently finished a manuscript for another book.
+"It's a 'super-translation' of the Hyakunin Isshu," he explains.
 "I explore how the world of waka can be reinterpreted in a modern context.
 Surprisingly, many of the poems can be expressed in contemporary language."

 Finally, he shared his lifelong goal: